V 10.1, Oct. 2020 Go to latest version

 "Pep++ is a system for visual neurophysiology experiments.
 It is available for free to anyone that wants to give it a try..."
 A brief description can be found on the Web.
 Contact Dario Ringach (Center for Neural Science, New York Univ.)

 RFspotter, developed by Nicolas P. Cottaris from U Pennsylvania, is an app for the iPad 2 to quickly and interactively find receptive fields and explore their tuning properties in single cell recordings.
 It is found in the app store.

 Part of psychophysics is the problem of recording and controlling eye movements.
 The solutions are sufficiently non-overlapping with the foregoing so that for ease of maintenance it is useful to survey them separately.

-Nonetheless, here are a few random links:
+Nonetheless, here are a few links that I came across:

 OpenEyes is a freely available Matlab and C toolkit.
 Citing from their web site, "openEyes provides hardware designs and software useful for the tracking of human eye movements.
 The development of openEyes stems from the recognition that while the cost of hardware used in eye tracking systems has precipitously dropped, there is lack of freely available software that implements even long-established eye-tracking algorithms."

 "The openEyes toolkit includes algorithms to measure eye movements from digital videos, techniques to calibrate the eye-tracking systems, and example software to facilitate real-time eye-tracking application development.
 Contributions to the openEyes Toolkit have been made by (alphabetically) Jason Babcock, Dongeng Li, Derrick Parkhurst, David Winfield.
 Questions should be directed to Derrick Parkhurst (derrick dot parkhurst - at - gmail dot com)."